-I am pleased to announce that HK Airport Authority has awarded the Event Broker contract to E Tag to deliver a Solace Event Broker for HK Smart Airport's EDA establishment.
-Event Broker provides a unified foundation for the distribution of events to HK airport to improve safety, customer experience and operational efficiency by routing event-driven data between customer touchpoints and applications.
+I am pleased to announce that HK Airport Authority has awarded the Event Broker contract to E Tag to deliver Solace Event Broker for HK Smart Airport's Event Driven Architecture (EDA).

 The primary purpose of a broker is to take incoming messages from applications and perform some action on them.
 Message brokers can decouple end-points, meet specific non-functional requirements, and facilitate reuse of intermediary functions.
 For example, an event broker may be used to manage a workload queue or message queue for multiple receivers.

 You can use events to implement business transactions that span multiple services, which gives you eventual consistency between those services.
 An eventually consistent transaction consists of a series of distributed actions.
 At each action, the microservice updates a business entity and publishes an event that triggers the next action.
 The below figure shows a PriceUpdated event published through and event bus, so the price update is propagated to the Basket and other microservices.

 How do you achieve anonymity between publisher and subscriber?
 An easy way is let a middleman take care of all the communication.
 An event bus is one such middleman.
 In the below figure you can see how, from an application point of view, the event bus is nothing more than a Pub/Sub channel.
 The way you implement this asynchronous communication can vary.